USRSE/usrse.github.io/_posts/newsletters/2022-11-04-newsletter.md

 <a name="outreach"></a>
 # **US-RSE Outreach**

-Please join us in Dallas, Texas, after the RSEs in HPC Workshop for our [US-RSE Social Event](https://us-rse.org/events/2022/2022-11-sc22-social/).
+Please join us in Dallas, Texas, after the RSEs in HPC Workshop, for our [US-RSE Social Event](https://us-rse.org/events/2022/2022-11-sc22-social/).
 Check the event page or Slack for details on the location!

 Have you ever wondered, "Where can I find existing material (presentations, slides, videos, etc.) about the US-RSE?"
 The [US-RSE Outreach Materials Google Drive](https://drive.google.com/drive/folders/1gu_0fhAZt7jjrDFWTHekyRLBboCZUnc8) is a location for any US-RSE member to put content relating to RSE or US-RSE outreach!
 Have you done a presentation?
 Made a cool one-page guide?
 Written an article or a blog post?
 We encourage you to add it!